Frequently Asked Questions . . . FAQ

 The first has a focus on building a new trailer, and the second is more about existing trailers.
 We hope you will take some time and read both.

 Torsion axles apply forces to the trailer frame in a little different way than leaf springs.
 (Read about selecting axles.)
-Both types work great, but because of the differences, we design trailer frames specifically for the type of axle.
-You can see the specification in the trailer plans description.
+Both types work great, but because of the differences, we design trailer frames for the axle type.

-We recommend that you follow instructions for suspension in all our plans.
-Please don't substitute.
+Please Note: We recommend following the suspension instructions in all our plans.
+Please don't substitute without the conversion plans.
 Especially, please do not use Torsion Axles in Tandem (or Triple).
 Read this Article about Torsion Failures to learn why.

 These terms, "Overslung" and "Underslung", are descriptions of how springs are attached an axle.
 Basically it's attaching the springs above (over) the axle or below (under) the axle.